Erika Jayne Admits It’s ‘Possible’ That Lisa Vanderpump Isn’t Behind Puppy Gate, Dishes On ‘RHOBH’ Without Her

-Erika Jayne isn’t 100 percent sure that her Real Housewives of Beverly Hills co-star, Lisa Vanderpump, is responsible for the leak of a negative story about Dorit Kemsley and her decision to place the dog she adopted from Vanderpump’s rescue center, Vanderpump Dogs, with another family.
+Erika Jayne isn’t 100 percent sure that her Real Housewives of Beverly Hills co-star Lisa Vanderpump is responsible for the leak of a negative story about Dorit Kemsley and her decision to place the dog she adopted from Vanderpump’s rescue center, Vanderpump Dogs, with another family.

 During a recent interview on The Jenny McCarthy Show on SiriusXM Radio, Erika said “it’s possible” that Lisa wasn’t responsible for the story getting out, despite the fact that many of her co-stars, including Dorit, are convinced she leaked the story.